youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 }
 ```

-This is quite complicated, so let’s break it down.
-First, we’re declaring this
+This is quite complicated, so let's break it down.
+First, we're declaring this
 `options` attribute with our custom boolean option, `useHelixInsteadOfNeovim`.
 Based on the value of this option, we want to determine whether Neovim or Helix
 is added to `environment.systemPackages`.

-To do that, we’re making use of the `config` parameter.
+To do that, we're making use of the `config` parameter.
 This is an entirely
-distinct concept from the `config` attribute we’re setting below, so don’t
+distinct concept from the `config` attribute we're setting below, so don't
 conflate them!

 The `config` parameter is available to all NixOS modules and represents the
 final, resolved state of the NixOS configuration after all modules are
 evaluated.
 Of course, this is somewhat paradoxical; we are somehow relying on
-the final configuration even though it hasn’t been finalized, by definition,
+the final configuration even though it hasn't been finalized, by definition,
 until the module is evaluated.
 These concerns are warranted, and misuse of the
 `config` object (usually in self-referential ways) will cause infinite
 recursion errors that crash Nix evaluation.
 In particular, conditional module